Read This First

 The recurring pressure is false certainty: treating a feeling of obviousness, a social consensus, or a useful assumption as if it had already earned the status of knowledge.

-The first anchor is (Gemini failed to identify the principle of model simplicity or.
-Without it, Evidence Workshop can sound important while still leaving the reader unsure how to sort the case in front of them.
+Start with (Gemini failed to identify the principle of model simplicity or.
+Without that first grip, Evidence Workshop can sound weighty while staying hard to use.

 Read this page as part of the wider Epistemology branch: the prompts point inward to the topic, but they also point outward to neighboring questions that keep the topic honest.